Today is for Prayer

 Update : Unfortunately this post could be updated and reposted every day with the events going on around the world.
-Aggression in the Ukraine, in the Nuba Mountains by the Sudanese, in Nigeria, continuing in Afganistan, building in Pakistan and our own country’s continuing genocidal war against the unborn—all of these make Psalm 10 and meditation on Psalm 10 all the more relevant.
+Aggression in the Ukraine, in the Nuba Mountains by the Sudanese, in Nigeria, continuing in Afghanistan, growing unrest building in Pakistan, the recent gas attacks by Assad on his own people, and our own country’s continuing genocidal war against the unborn—all of these make Psalm 10 and meditation on Psalm 10 all the more relevant.
 “How Long O Lord?”

 Syria’s Cry for Her Children

 How long O LORD?
 Are we not Yours?

 . will You forget us as our enemies

 . for our children who are no more.

 . or we will sleep the sleep of death,